Don't Go Home: A concept mobile Operating System

 I feel that the first point is the most important (hence the title); I believe the idea of a desktop or home-screen is an outdated concept that should not have been ported to the world of mobile operating systems.
-It has become our comfort blanket, a place we can return our phones’ screen to so we know where we are, but is it required?
+It has become our comfort blanket, a place we can return to so we know where we are, but is it required?
 With a few simple changes, I maintain that it is not.
-Why don’t we just turn our phone screen off when we’re done looking at it?
+Why don’t we just turn the screen off when we’re done looking at it?
 Keeping this in mind, I began to construct my idea using Moqups, a wire-framing web app.

 - Top status bar